Red-hot Stanton powers Yankees past Astros again, 6-3

 Brett Gardner hit a sacrifice fly later in the inning, and Stanton added an RBI single.

+“He’s on a tear right now,” said Montgomery, who gave up three runs and eight hits in six innings.
+“Definitely a force to be reckoned with.”

-Jonathan Loaisiga (3-1) pitched a hitless eighth and Aroldis Chapman struck out two in a perfect ninth for his seventh save.
-Of his 33 outs this season, 23 are on strikeouts.
+Jonathan Loaisiga (3-1) pitched a hitless eighth and Aroldis Chapman struck out two in a 1-2-3 ninth to stay perfect in seven save chances.

+Rain was falling when the game began, but play never stopped and the skies eventually cleared.

 TRAINER’S ROOM

 Astros: C Martín Maldonado sat out with a bruised left trapezius and is day to day.
 He told manager Dusty Baker he would be available in an emergency.
 Maldonado was banged up Tuesday night when Rougned Odor’s knee slammed into his head and shoulder in a nasty-looking home plate collision.
 “He’s a little sore,” Baker said.
 “He’s doing pretty good, I mean, considering the force of that collision.” … RHP Enoli Paredes, on the injured list with right side soreness, was set to begin a rehab assignment at Double-A Corpus Christi. … RHP Jake Odorizzi (right pronator muscle strain) was scheduled to throw a bullpen — in an indoor cage if necessitated by rain.
-He’ll need at least a couple of rehab outings before returning, Baker said. … Slumping RF Kyle Tucker was rested in favor of Díaz, a utility infielder who has played left field in the majors several times but had never played right before.
-Tucker replaced Díaz on defense in the seventh inning of a tie game.
+He’ll need at least a couple of rehab outings before returning, Baker said.

 Yankees: Odor was placed on the 10-day injured list with a sprained left knee and the team recalled RHP Albert Abreu from Triple-A Scranton/Wilkes-Barre.
-New York manager Aaron Boone said Odor would be examined later in the day by head team physician Dr. Christopher Ahmad.
-“I think all things considered, we kind of lucked out,” Boone said.
-“It looked ugly to me right away, and I was pretty concerned.
-So I think it’s going to be on the shorter side.
-I don’t want to speculate until Dr. Ahmad kind of gives that prognosis, but I don’t think it’s going to be too long.”
 DJ LeMahieu replaced Odor at second base, and Mike Ford started at first. … Luke Voit (left knee surgery) went 2 for 3 with a two-run homer while batting leadoff in his second rehab game with Scranton, a 7-5 victory at Syracuse.
 He was scheduled to play five innings at first base.
 Last year’s major league home run champ hopes to join the big league club next week. … Also for Scranton, RHP Adam Warren struck out three in 1 1/3 scoreless innings, his first appearance since Tommy John surgery in September 2019.

 UP NEXT

-Cole (4-1, 1.43 ERA) faces friend and former teammate Lance McCullers Jr. (2-1, 3.38) when the American League powers wrap up this highly anticipated series in a Thursday matinee.
+Cole (4-1, 1.43 ERA) faces friend and former teammate McCullers (2-1, 3.38) when the American League powers wrap up the series in a Thursday matinee.

 “You like to go up against the best, right?”
 McCullers said, adding the two haven’t really chatted lately in the lead-up. ”So, I’m looking forward to it.”